-Financial assets and financial liabilities are recognised when the Credit Union becomes a party to the contractual provisions of the financial instruments.
-A financial asset or financial liability is measured initially at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
+Financial assets and financial liabilities are recognised when the credit union becomes a party to the contractual provisions of the financial instruments.
+A financial asset or financial liability is measured initially at fair value plus, for an item not at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in the profit or loss.